oswaldsql/MiniMock/docs/ADR/general/NoDependencies.md

 ## Decision

 We will not include any dependencies on shared libraries in our project.
-Instead, we will aim to implement necessary functionality within the project itself or use static linking where appropriate.
+Instead, we will aim to implement necessary functionality within the project itself using source generation.

 ## Consequences